D4uS1/ez-on-rails-react/README.md

 See the [Custom API requests](### 6.
 Custom API requests) section for details.

 ### 6. Custom API requests
-If you want to to make a custom request that is not triggered on hook call you have two possibilities.
+If you want to to make a custom request that is not triggered on hook call you have three possibilities.

 #### 1. Use callApi that is returned by useApi (recommended)
 The **useEzApi** hook also returns the function that calls the request itself.
 Hence it can be called manually.